charliecalvert/CloudNotes/Assignments/React/ReactMicroServicesRefine.md

 - micros: Model this one after the **start** script show above.
 In other words, use it to start all the micro services with a single command.
 - Finally, modify the start script to start not only **server** and **client**, but also **micros**.

 Make sure you do not run services on the same port.
 For instance, my **server** and **micro-second** were both running on port 30026.
-Therefore I changed server to run on port 30040.
+Therefore I changed the **bin/www** file so that the server ran on port 30040.
+(Or whatever numbering scheme you prefer.)

 ## Start Client